aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/workbook/_index.md

 ```

 Removes all external links in the workbook.

+**Remarks**

 NOTE: This member is now obsolete.
 Instead, please use ExternalLinkCollection.Clear() method.
 This method will be removed 12 months later since December 2021.
 Aspose apologizes for any inconvenience you may have experienced.

 ### removeMacro() {#removeMacro--}
 ```